daisuke-awaji/bedrock-engineer/README.md

 Language: [English](./README.md) / [Japanese](./README-ja.md)

+> [!CAUTION]
+> This repository has been moved to https://github.com/aws-samples/bedrock-engineer.

 # 🧙 Bedrock Engineer

 Bedrock Engineer is an AI assistant for software development tasks powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 This autonomous AI agent combines the capabilities of large language models with practical file system operations and web search functionality to support your development process.